 How to Store the Cookies

-Store the unfilled cookies at room temperature in an airtight container for up to two weeks.
+Filled Cookies.
 Store the filled cookies at room temperature for 2 days in an airtight container.
-Because of the amount of sugar in the ganache, it's safe to store it at room temperature for 2-3 days.
+Because of the amount of sugar in the ganache, it's safe to store it at room temperature for up to 2 days.

 Pro Tips for Making This Recipe